JacobYLiu/JacobYLiu/README.md

 Software Engineer <img src="cyndaquil-pokemon.gif" width="45px">
 --------------------------

-Currently, I am a Software Engineer actively job applying and learning new technologies during the day.
-Sharpening my skills daily by developing ongoing projects and reviewing online courses.
+I am a Software Engineer actively applying to jobs and learning new technologies.
+I have been focusing on developing ongoing projects and reviewing online courses to sharpen my skills.
 Experienced in using Python, Javascript, React, and SQL for front-end development and data science.
-Seeking job opportunities as a Front-end Web Engineer, Mobile Engineer, Data Scienist, Data Engineer, or Software Engineer
+Seeking job opportunities as a Front-end Web Engineer, Mobile Engineer, Data Scienist, Data Engineer, or Software Engineer.

 * 🏠 Bay Area, California > 🌍 Based in Austin, Texas
-* 🎓 Graduated December 2021 from University of California, Riverside with Bachelor of Science, Computer Science
+* 🎓 Bachelor of Science, Computer Science from University of California, Riverside
 * ✉️  Contact me using this email >> [jacobliu75@gmail.com](mailto:jacobliu75@gmail.com)
 * 🧠 I'm learning React and AWS services
 * ⚡  I'm open to connect with engineers and job opportunities!

 ### Skills